rhysd/action-setup-vim/CONTRIBUTING.md

 When releasing v1.2.3:

+1. Make sure that `node --version` shows Node.js v20.
-1. Run `$ bash scripts/prepare-release.sh v1.2.3`.
+2. Run `$ bash scripts/prepare-release.sh v1.2.3`.
 It builds everything and prunes `node_modules`
    for removing all dev-dependencies.
 Then it copies built artifacts to `dev/v1` branch and makes a new commit and tag `v1.2.3`.
 Finally it rearrange `v1` and `v1.2` tags to point the new commit.
-2. Check changes in the created commit with `git show`.
+3. Check changes in the created commit with `git show`.
-3. If ok, run `$ bash ./prepare-release.sh v1.2.3 --done` to apply the release to the remote.
+4. If ok, run `$ bash ./prepare-release.sh v1.2.3 --done` to apply the release to the remote.
 The script will push the branch and the new tag, then force-push the existing tags.

 ## Post release check